viatcheslavmogilevsky/struktura23/weekly.md

 ### Goals

-* transform all tf to json and compare with tf-only option
+* transform all tf to json and compare with tf-only option :white_check_mark:
 * json option but generated-like (also compare)

 ### Shipping